Definitions

 #define outputs app, file

-Define how your shortcut responds to no input.
+This defines how your Shortcut responds to no input.

 #define noinput stopwith "Response"